ctmatthews/sglobbylink-discord.py/README.md

 # sglobbylink-discord.py
 A Discord bot made using [discord.py](https://github.com/Rapptz/discord.py) that posts the link to your current Steam game lobby when you type `!lobby`, so other people can easily join your game without having to be on your friends list.
 It's intended to be used in the matchmaking channel of Fighting Game Community Discord servers, but it could be useful for other types of games too.
-Feel free to integrate it into Discord bots of your own, or use it on your community's server!
+Feel free to integrate the code into your own Discord bot, or use it as-is on your community's server!

 ![Someone typing !lobby, and the bot posting the lobby link](https://github.com/itsmrpeck/sglobbylink-discord.py/blob/master/example_lobby_link.png "Example Usage")